Racing on the Highway

 The car will also be impounded for 30 days or immobilized.
 Upon a second conviction, the car will be forfeited.Contact The Law Office of Roger P. Foley, P.A.

-If you have been arrested and charged with this crime, call us today to schedule a free consultation with one of our attorneys.
+If you have been arrested and charged with this crime in West Palm Beach, call us today to schedule a free 20 minute phone consultation with one of our West Palm Beach attorneys.
 Our attorneys focus on criminal cases and will be more than happy to answer any questions you might have about your case.
 During the consultation, our attorneys want to know what happened.
 It is important to tell us everything.
 We will create a defense strategy for your case.
 We will take depositions of everyone who was a witness.
 We can go all the way to trial, if needed.
 Call us today so we can start working to resolve your case.